 What is Narcissism?

-Narcissistic behavior is when someone switches back and forth between extreme bullying, and extreme people pleasing, using both as tools to validate themselves and gain social standing.
+Someone with this behavior switches back and forth between extreme bullying, and extreme people pleasing, using both as tools to control others, validate themselves, and gain social standing.

 Because this behavior is quite extreme, and because it’s difficult to hide the manipulation, narcissists often add another ingredient...